 We are a biopharmaceutical company focused on discovering, developing, manufacturing and commercializing innovative antibody-based therapeutics for the treatment of cancer.
 We have a pipeline of product candidates designed to target either various tumor-associated antigens or immune checkpoint molecules.
 These candidates are being evaluated in clinical trials sponsored by us or our collaborators or are in preclinical development.
 Our clinical product candidates include multiple oncology programs which have either been created using our proprietary, antibody-based technology platforms or enabled through our technology licensing arrangements with other companies.
 We believe our product candidates have the potential, if approved for marketing by regulatory authorities, to have a meaningful effect on treating patients' unmet medical needs as monotherapy or, in some cases, in combination with other therapeutic agents.
 To date, three products originating from our pipeline of proprietary or partnered product candidates have received U.S. Food and Drug Administration (FDA) approval.
 In March 2021, we and our commercialization partner commenced U.S. marketing of MARGENZA (margetuximab-cmkb), a human epidermal growth factor receptor 2 (HER2) antagonist indicated, in combination with chemotherapy, for the treatment of adult patients with metastatic HER2-positive breast cancer who have received two or more prior anti-HER2 regimens, at least one of which was for metastatic disease.
-In November 2022, the FDA approved TZIELDTM (teplizumab-mzwv) to delay the onset of Stage 3 Type 1 Diabetes (T1D) in adult and pediatric patients aged 8 years and older with Stage 2 T1D.
+In November 2022, the FDA approved TZIELD® (teplizumab-mzwv) to delay the onset of Stage 3 Type 1 Diabetes (T1D) in adult and pediatric patients aged 8 years and older with Stage 2 T1D.
 Teplizumab was acquired from us by Provention Bio, Inc. (Provention) in 2018, pursuant to an asset purchase agreement (Provention APA).
-In March 2023, the FDA approved ZYNYZTM (retifanlimab-dlw), a humanized monoclonal antibody targeting programmed death receptor-1 (PD-1).
-Retifanlimab was previously developed by us and licensed to Incyte Corporation (Incyte) pursuant to an exclusive global collaboration and license agreement in October 2017.
+In March 2023, the FDA approved ZYNZY® (retifanlimab-dlvr), a humanized monoclonal antibody targeting programmed death receptor-1 (PD-1).
+Retifanlimab was previously developed by us and licensed to Incyte Corporation (Incyte) pursuant to an exclusive global collaboration and license agreement in October 2017 (Incyte License Agreement).

 Our operations to date have concentrated on developing our technology platforms, identifying potential product candidates, undertaking preclinical studies, conducting clinical trials, developing collaborations, operating manufacturing facilities, business planning and raising capital.
 We only began generating revenues from the sale of products in 2021.
 We have financed our operations primarily through the public and private offerings of our securities, and collaborations with other biopharmaceutical companies.
-Although it is difficult to predict our funding requirements, we anticipate that our cash, cash equivalents and marketable securities as of March 31, 2024, combined with anticipated and potential collaboration payments, product revenue, contract manufacturing revenue, and royalties, should enable us to fund our operations into 2026.
-Our expected funding requirements reflect anticipated expenditures related to the Phase 2 TAMARACK clinical trial of vobramitamab duocarmazine (vobra duo) in metastatic castration-resistant prostate cancer (mCRPC), our Phase 2 LORIKEET study of lorigerlimab in mCRPC as well as our other clinical and preclinical studies currently ongoing.
+Although it is difficult to predict our funding requirements, we anticipate that our cash, cash equivalents and marketable securities as of June 30, 2024, combined with the \$100.0 million payment we received from Incyte in August 2024 related to certain milestones deemed to have been met under the Incyte License Agreement (see Note 10, Subsequent Events, of the Notes to Consolidated Financial Statements, for additional information), anticipated and potential collaboration payments, product revenue, contract manufacturing revenue, and royalties, should enable us to fund our operations into 2026.
+Our expected funding requirements reflect anticipated expenditures related to the ongoing Phase 2 TAMARACK clinical trial of vobramitamab duocarmazine (vobra duo) in metastatic castration-resistant prostate cancer (mCRPC), our ongoing Phase 2 LORIKEET study of lorigerlimab in mCRPC as well as our other clinical and preclinical studies currently ongoing.

-Through March 31, 2024, we had an accumulated deficit of \$1.2 billion.
+Through June 30, 2024, we had an accumulated deficit of \$1.2 billion.
 We expect that over the next several years this deficit will increase as we continue to incur research and development expense in connection with our ongoing activities and several clinical studies.